avasdao/subnet-builders/precompiles/storage-gateway.md

 # Precompiled Storage Gateway

-This goal of this precompiled contract is to enable on-chain contracts the ability to save and retrieve content to and from the IPFS network.
+The goal of this precompiled contract is to enable on-chain contracts the ability to save and retrieve content to and from the IPFS network.
 This precompiled "externally" stored gateway exists at contract address `0x53B`.

 ## All-NEW EVM Benefits